KidPudel/flutter-starter-kit/state management/bloc.md

 2. Recommended (suits) everywhere, small, medium and big projects
 3. Code is easy testable

+when you want to manage complex state or staye accross the apps

 # Core concepts
 ## 1. Stream - asynchronous _stream_ of data
 Stream functions marked with `async*` do not return a single value like `Future` `async`;